jTCode2408/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+---relational db's have a relation with how the data is stored.
+SQL is query language used to manipulate db's.

 - [ ] Why do tables need a `primary key`?

+---to be uniquely identified and easily indexed.

 - [ ] What is the name given to a table column that references the primary key on another table.

+---foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+---an intermediary table to hold foreign keys referencing primary keys to other tables used

 ## Minimum Viable Product